 Who should NOT take this medication?

-- is allergic to cefixime or to any of the ingredients of the medication
+- are allergic to cefixime or any of the ingredients of the medication

 People allergic to penicillin should take this medication with caution as they have an increased risk of being allergic to cephalosporin antibiotics.